foxbunny/transplexer-tools/README.md

 ```

 ### `get(path, defaultValue)`

+Get a value at specified path or return a default value if key is undefined.

 This transformer will take any object coming down the pipe and return a value
 that corresponds to the dot-separated path within the object.
 If such a path or